cnti-testcatalog/testsuite/README.md

 Best practices: Your application follows cloud native best practices.
 This is useful to know whether you are building upon the work of the community or handling your own custom setup.

 Predictability: Your application acts in a predictable manner when running on cloud native infrastructure like Kubernetes.
-Unexpected behavior should be rare, because application specific issues are weeded out during the conformance tests.
+Unexpected behavior should be rare because application specific issues are weeded out during the conformance tests.

 Interoperability: Workloads can be ported across various cloud native infrastructures.
-This standardization is a key advantage of open source software, and allows you to avoid vendor lock-in.
+This standardization is a key advantage of open source software and allows you to avoid vendor lock-in.

-Implementing and running applications in a cloud native manner will enable you to more fully benefit from the advantages cloud native infrastructure.
+Implementing and running applications in a cloud native manner will enable you to more fully benefit from the advantages of cloud native infrastructure.

 ## CNF Conformance Program